MetaMask/metamask-docs/docs/guide/snaps-tutorial.md

 ## Where to Go from Here

+This is of course just the starting point, as all "Hello, world!" exercises are.
+To learn more about what snaps can do, check out the [JSON-RPC API documentation](./snaps-rpc-api.html).
-Of course this is just the starting point, as all "Hello, world!" exercises are.
-There are other [example snaps available](https://github.com/MetaMask/snaps-skunkworks/tree/main/packages/snap-examples), and chances are, by the time you're reading this, someone else has already begun developing something interesting that may give you further insight, as well.
+In addition, there are other [example snaps available](https://github.com/MetaMask/snaps-skunkworks/tree/main/packages/snap-examples), and chances are, by the time you're reading this, someone else has already begun developing something interesting that may give you further insight, as well.